-Royal or princely entrances are preceded by a modelling of the social space of towns, an ideal ordering of this space in a feastly scenography.
+Royal or princely entrances are preceded by a modeling of the social space of towns, an ideal ordering of this space in a feastly scenography.
 "Towns are adorned with all the attractions after they were cleaned, swept clean of their dirt, after pigs, tramps and paupers were expelled.
 Twigs and leaves are spread on the streets, houses and churches are also adorned with them.
-The town is lit throughout the night to avoid a sudden attack from enemies outside."
-This scenography also offers entertainment: "theatre companies were mobilised to entertain people; they presented 'histories' with or without words, games with rhymes and plays."
+The town is lit throughout the night to avoid a sudden attack from enemies outside."10 This scenography also offers entertainment: "theatre companies were mobilised to entertain people;

+they presented "histories" with or without words, games with rhymes and plays."11

-Besides these cultural and feastly offers people themselves often organise entertainments, spectacles which use royal and princely symbols specific to the theme of royal entrance in their arsenal and their anecdotic structure.
+Besides these cultural and feastly offers people themselves often organise entertainments, spectacles which use royal and princely symbols specific to the theme of roval entrance in their arsenal and their anecdotic structure.
 In other words, royal symbols are re-semantised in these feasts.
-This taking over of the arsenal and of royal and princely symbols happens in the presence of the king, during royal entrances but sometimes in his absence, creating therefore a visible-invisible alternation of the royal person.
-The symbolic recovery of the king in popular feasts is in line with the definition itself of the symbol which is the "message of the unseen made visible and has a participating value."
+This taking over of the props and of royal and princely symbols happens in the presence of the king, during royal entrances but sometimes in his absence, creating therefore a visible-invisible alternation of the royal person.
+The symbolic recovery of the king in popular feasts is in line with the definition itself of the symbol which is the "message of the unseen made visible and has a participating value."12

-A royal entrance is, first of all, a symbolic manifestation which takes place in a town or castle but reverberates in other places too, as "the symbol encompasses distance and difference".5
+A royal entrance is, first of all, a symbolic manifestation which takes place in a town or castle but reverberates in other places too, as "the symbol encompasses distance and difference."
+The royal entrance is reproduced and widely spread; it concentrates the mechanisms of paradigmatic feastly events.
+It produces feast, organises feastly space, it is symbolically distributed into characters which populate the feastly scene.